Mugshot

 How do we overcome this?

-Profiling the Ideal Candidate is the key way to resolving this issue.
+Profiling the Candidate is the key way to resolving this issue.

-We use the McQuaig Insititute for our profiling.
-This software illustrates how each of the Interviewers involved in the process views the perfect candidates using the DISC methodology of personality assessment.
+We use the McQuaig Institute for our profiling.
+This software illustrates how each of the interviewers involved in the process views the perfect candidates using the DISC methodology of personality assessment.

-Under the DISC method there are various levels they may fall between the 4 key areas of Dominance-Accepting ; Sociability - Analytical; Relaxation-Drive and Compliance and Independent.
+Under the DISC method there are various levels they may fall between the 4 key areas:

 Without this profiling, there is often a real risk of 'Interview Inertia' impacting your organisational objectives and goals.